cssm/knowledge-base/Index/Math/Category Theory.md

 			- morphisms - mathematical functions that map element from one set to another
 				- we also don't care between which elements this mappings happens - we only care about amount of them and between which sets (objects in our category)
 	- [Category Theory What is a category](Category%20Theory%20What%20is%20a%20category.md)
+	- `Pure function` - function that we can memoise (turn into lookup table, dictionary)
+	-
 - **Links**
 	- [Category Theory for Programmers: The Preface |   Bartosz Milewski's Programming Cafe](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/)
 	- [Category Theory 1.2: What is a category? - YouTube](https://www.youtube.com/watch?v=p54Hd7AmVFU)